yarus/ShoppingCartKata/README.md

 If you want to follow Test-Driven Development (TDD) approach at full scale - you have to write failing test first and than make it green.
 From other perspective we want to start defining primitives for our domain-model like 'Product', 'ShoppingCart', 'CartItem'.
-So it is up to you define from what you want to start.
+So it is up to you to define from what you want to start.
 I started from defining primitives and than wrote some tests.

 #### ShoppingProduct

 Based on requriements a ShoppingProduct can be defined as an object which has ProductId ('A','B','C','D') and Price (50,30,20,15).
 Since the concept of SKU was defined in requirements as an individual letter of an alphabet, I decided to use 'char' type to define ProductId.
-Since Price should store amount of money which one should pay for the product it is better to use decimal type for this field.
+But it is important to mention that in real system the ProductId field will be either string or GUID. since Price should store amount of money which one should pay for the product it is better to use decimal type for this field.
 To follow Open-Close principle we dont want to allow changes in ShoppingProduct fields so we define ProductId and Price as read-only properies.

 #### CartItem

-The responsibility of this entity is to store the quantity of specific product on our shopping cart and provide an interface to increase this quantity.
+The responsibility of this entity is to store the quantity of specific product in our shopping cart and provide an interface to increase this quantity.

 #### ShoppingCart